-Basic Principles for Medical Ethics:
+Basic Principles for Medical Ethics

-Medical Ethics: Rooted in Natural Law
+Medical Ethics Rooted in Natural Law

-The American College of Pediatricians (the College) recognizes that medical science does not exist in a moral vacuum.
+The American College of Pediatricians (the ACPeds) recognizes that medical science does not exist in a moral vacuum.
 Any claim of moral neutrality concerning the social questions that medical science confronts is but a pretense concealing a moral judgment of one kind or another.
-The College frankly acknowledges the existence of the natural law, i.e., a natural scientific order of the created universe and a set of moral absolutes, established by the Creator and discernible by all people through the use of reason alone.
+The ACPeds frankly acknowledges the existence of the natural law, i.e., a natural scientific order of the created universe and a set of moral absolutes, established by the Creator and discernible by all people through the use of reason alone.

 Dr. Patrick is president of Augustine College, a liberal arts college teaching the History of Ideas from Greek and Roman times to the 21st Century.
 John teaches the History of Science, Medicine and Faith.
 In June each year he leads a Summer Conference for physicians, medical students and others on the development of modern medicine with professors from Augustine College and elsewhere.

-Felipe Vizcarrondo, MD, MA, FCP
+Author: Felipe Vizcarrondo, MD, MA, FCP

 Dr. Cretella was elected to the College’s Board of Directors in 2005.
 Prior to being elected President in 2015, Dr. Cretella chaired the Adolescent Sexuality Committee, Pediatric Psychosocial Development Committee, and Scientific Policy Committee.
 In these roles, she became one of the College’s chief researchers, writers and spokespersons on issues of pediatric mental and sexual health.
-She is regularly consulted by Breitbart News, FRC, One News Now, Relevant Radio and many others.
+She is regularly consulted by Breitbart News, the Family Research Center, One News Now, Relevant Radio and many others.
 Her article Gender Dysphoria in Children and Suppression of Debate was published in the 2016 summer issue of Journal of American Physicians and Surgeons.

 Ethics for the Pediatrician: The Persuasion of Enhancement in Pediatrics